-Typically, the physician will use a pressure monitor attached when inserted needle to identify accumulating blood or swelling against fascia tissue to identify the condition.
-The doctor may diagnose abdominal compartment syndrome using a urinary catheter inserted into the bladder or order imaging and laboratory tests.
+Typically, the physician will use a pressure monitor attached when inserted with a needle to diagnose compartment syndrome by identifying accumulating blood or swelling against fascia tissue.
+In addition, the doctor may diagnose abdominal compartment syndrome using a urinary catheter inserted into the bladder or order imaging and laboratory tests.

 Hiring a Medical Malpractice Attorney to Resolve Your Compartment Syndrome Case

-Have you suffered harm, or was a loved one killed from compartment syndrome damage?
-Contact us at (888) 424-5757 to schedule a free consultation to discuss your legal rights.
+Have you suffered harm, or was a loved one killed from exertional compartment syndrome damage?
+Contact us at (888) 424-5757 (toll-free phone call) or use the contact form to schedule a free consultation to discuss your legal rights.

-Our Chicago, IL personal injury attorneys at Rosenfeld Injury Lawyers LLC will advise you on your best financial options and whether you could be entitled to damages by pursuing a case based on Illinois personal injury law.
+Our Chicago, IL personal injury attorneys at Rosenfeld Injury Lawyers LLC will advise you on your best financial options and whether you could be entitled to damages by pursuing a case based on Illinois civil tort law.

-Our medical malpractice attorney accepts all personal injury cases through contingency fee arrangements.
+Our medical malpractice attorney accepts exertional compartment syndrome cases through contingency fee arrangements.
 This agreement ensures you only pay for our services after we have resolved your compensation case.

 Any family member who lost a loved one through a wrongful death can file a lawsuit for all damages, including medical bills, lost earnings, loss of consortium, funeral and burial expenses, pain, and suffering.